Civil War Ballooning During the Seven Days Campaign

-The capabilities of a tethered observation balloon to help the Union Army make maps, artillery spotting, and observe the location and activities of Confederates up to about 15 miles away were demonstrated at the outbreak of the Civil War in the Washington DC area by a number of accomplished aeronauts and by John LaMountain at Fortress Monroe.
+The capabilities of a tethered observation balloon to help the Union Army make maps, artillery spotting, and observe the location and activities of Confederates up to about 15 miles away were demonstrated at the outbreak of the Civil War in the Washington DC area by a number of accomplished aeronauts and by John LaMountain at Fort Monroe.
 The US government first gave John Wise the title of “Chief Aeronaut” in mid-July 1861 but he soon abandoned that role after the mismanagement of the balloon he had constructed for the US Government during the battle of First Bull Run was accidentally destroyed.
 Before the end of the summer of 1861 Thaddeus Lowe would be named the next “Chief Aeronaut” for the Union Army.
 Lowe used his position to obtain funding and the Government’s permission to build seven balloons, 12 field gas generators, and a flat-topped balloon barge.
-The balloon barge was a specially made flat-topped “aircraft carrier” created by removing the superstructure and engines of the old steamer George Washington Park Custis.
+The balloon barge was a specially made flat-topped “aircraft carrier” created by removing the superstructure and engines of the old steamer George Washington Parke Custis.

 To man his new balloons, Lowe initially hired a number of aeronauts such as Ebenezer Seaver, Joseph B. Starkweather, John Steiner, William Paulin, and John R. Dickinson.
 Lowe dispersed his balloons at locations all along the Potomac river from October 1861 into early 1862 providing Washington DC with some degree of security since a well placed tethered balloon could observe the movement of a large Confederate army up to a day’s march away.

 In mid-March 1862 McClellan finally decided to move the Union army onto the Confederate Capitol, Richmond.
 He first enlisted Lowe to scout on ahead.
-Lowe sent one of his aeronauts, Ebenezer Seaver to Fortress Monroe with the balloon Constitution but due to weather problems no ascensions were accomplished until after most of McClellan’s forces had arrived in early April.
+Lowe sent one of his aeronauts, Ebenezer Seaver to Fort Monroe with the balloon Constitution but due to weather problems no ascensions were accomplished until after most of McClellan’s forces had arrived in early April.
 With many of his aeronauts dispersed, sometime in March Lowe hired the famous New England aeronaut, James Allen as another assistant aeronaut asking Allen to follow the army to the Peninsula and arrive as soon as possible.

 With four army wagons and two gas generators in tow Lowe’s wagon train was then escorted to the Yorktown area by the 13th New York in Martindale’s brigade arriving at about noon on April 5.
 A detail of about 30 men from the 4th Maine was then created with two or sometimes three men per company assigned.
 Lowe, with the help of his few assistants, immediately started to train the new detailees and by the afternoon of the 5th one of Lowe’s smaller balloons was launched skyward.
 Lowe soon set up his permanent balloon camp near a steam driven sawmill that was the location of Heintzelman’s headquarters just two miles from Yorktown.

 In the evening of April 6, Lowe received orders from McClellan to set up another balloon station at General Keyes’ Headquarters at Warwick Court House near the James River.
-Lowe left the sawmill camp in command of assistant Ebenezer Mason and rushed back to Fortress Monroe to obtain the balloon Constitution.
+Lowe left the sawmill camp in command of assistant Ebenezer Mason and rushed back to Fort Monroe to obtain the balloon Constitution.
 In the meantime, James Allen arrived at Yorktown in time to continue the daily ascensions that Lowe had started.

-After struggling to obtain the support he needed to move a balloon train to Warwick Court House from Fortress Monroe, Lowe completed his task and returned to Yorktown near mid-April personally taking control of the sawmill balloon camp and sending Allen to Warwick Court House to help Seaver get the balloon Constitution fully inflated and into operations.
+After struggling to obtain the support he needed to move a balloon train to Warwick Court House from Fort Monroe, Lowe completed his task and returned to Yorktown near mid-April personally taking control of the sawmill balloon camp and sending Allen to Warwick Court House to help Seaver get the balloon Constitution fully inflated and into operations.
 In support of the Warwick Court House balloon station a detail of 35 men from Company A of the 85th Pennsylvania Infantry were assigned.
 By April 19th the balloon Constitution was taking as many as four officers aloft to view the Confederate fortifications in front of them and to be on the lookout for the CSS Virginia which was expected to cruise up and down the James River at almost any time shelling the Union position.